 That imbalance is the key obstruction.
 Since every domino always covers one black and one white square, no tiling can fix a color difference of 22.
 The tiling is impossible.

-Another mistake is forcing a favorite pattern onto every problem.
+Another error is forcing a favorite pattern onto every problem.
 A parity argument helps only if parity is actually preserved or relevant.

-A third mistake is being too vague.
+A third error is being too vague.
 Saying "use an invariant" is incomplete unless you name the invariant and show that the allowed operations really preserve it.

 When To Look For A Pattern